 Laura Nasrallah’s research and teaching bring together New Testament and early Christian literature with the archaeological remains of the Mediterranean world, and often engage issues of colonialism, gender, race, status, and power.

-She is also co-editor, with Elisabeth Schüssler Fiorenza, of Prejudice and Christian Beginnings: Investigating Race, Gender, and Ethnicity in Early Christian Studies (Fortress Press, 2009) and, with Charalambos Bakirtzis and Steven J. Friesen, of From Roman to Early Christian Thessalonikē: Studies in Religion and Archaeology (Harvard University Press, 2010).
+She is also co-editor, with Elisabeth Schüssler Fiorenza, of Prejudice and Christian Beginnings: Investigating Race, Gender, and Ethnicity in Early Christian Studies (Fortress Press, 2009); with Charalambos Bakirtzis and Steven J. Friesen, of From Roman to Early Christian Thessalonikē: Studies in Religion and Archaeology (Harvard University Press, 2010), and, with AnneMarie Luijendijk and Charalambos Bakirtzis, of From Roman to Early Christian Cyprus: Studies in Religion and Archaeology (Mohr Siebeck, 2020).
 In 2014, she conducted the online course module Early Christianity: The Letters of Paul, offered through HarvardX/edX.
-Materials from that course can be found on her Letters of Paul site.
+Materials from that course can be found on her Letters of Paul website.

-Among her current projects are a commentary on 1 Corinthians for the Hermeneia series, the completion of a co-edited volume about religion and archaeology in early Christian Cyprus, and a project on visuality and epistemology connected with artistic and literary early Christian interpretations of Ezekiel 1.
+Longer term projects include a commentary on 1 Corinthians for the Hermeneia series and a project on visuality and epistemology connected with artistic and literary early Christian interpretations of Ezekiel 1.